neilsarkar/hello/README.md

 Sawdust:

-* reload server properly when there are changes
+* reload browser automatically when there are server changes
 * reload properly when assets.json changes
 * sourcemaps
 * wiredep to automatically add bower dependencies